nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     > Note: We replace ```<Validator.Node.Private.IP>``` with our Validator Node's IP at this point, removing the surrounding <>

-16. Following the completion of this stage of updating our already configured **Sentry Node's** settings, we now need to restart its cosmovisor Service in order for our changes to take place.

-    We do this by entering the following command

-    {{< highlight bash "linenos=table,style=witchhazel" >}}
-    sudo systemctl restart cosmovisor.service
-    {{< /highlight>}}

-17. Now we need to check that our changes didn't do anything to prevent our already configured **Sentry Node** from being able to start up its cosmovisor Service.
+16. Now we need to check that our changes didn't do anything to prevent our already configured **Sentry Node** from being able to start up its cosmovisor Service.

     We do this by entering the following group of commands